saumyasam/research_papers/AI_Health/Lab2_Classification_Markdown.md

 ---

 ## Related Work

 The application of machine learning in healthcare, particularly for disease prediction, has gained substantial attention in recent years.
-Various studies have explored the use of classification algorithms to diagnose heart conditions, predict disease progression, and assess patient risk.
+Various studies have explored the use of classification algorithms to diagnose heart conditions, predict disease progression, and assess patient risk [1].

 For instance:

-- Logistic Regression is valued for its interpretability and efficiency for binary outcomes.
+- **Logistic Regression** is valued for its interpretability and efficiency for binary outcomes, making it a longstanding tool in medical research [1].
-- k-Nearest Neighbors is appreciated for its non-parametric nature and flexibility.
+- **k-Nearest Neighbors (k-NN)** is appreciated for its non-parametric nature and flexibility, allowing it to adapt to complex data distributions [2].
-- Decision Trees offer a hierarchical and interpretable approach, mimicking clinical decision-making.
+- **Decision Trees** offer a hierarchical and interpretable approach to classification, often mimicking clinical decision-making processes [1].

+While extensive research exists on predicting heart disease, methodological choices such as data preprocessing, feature selection, and model comparison vary across studies.
+Tutorials and practical guides, such as those found on Kaggle, emphasize the importance of data preparation and model evaluation in machine learning workflows [3].

-This study contributes by systematically applying and comparing three fundamental classification algorithms on a well-known heart disease dataset.
+This study contributes by systematically applying and comparing three fundamental classification algorithms on a well-known heart disease dataset under consistent conditions.

 ---